-Referral for Disciplinary Action

-If school staff believe that a student's conduct warrants a disciplinary intervention, staff should complete a referral for disciplinary action to trigger an investigation of the incident.
-The purpose for a referral is to track and document the facts and interventions used by staff in order to ascertain the best course of action when a serious infraction occurs that necessitates the removal of a student from the class.
-However, written referrals shall not be used to document supports offered to students within the classroom (e.g. timeouts and other informal measures).

-When the student is removed from a classroom for consideration of short term in school or out of school suspension or long term suspension, the teacher must provide a referral form to accompany the student.
-This referral must be filled out prior to the Principal making a decision and at the earliest convenience of the teacher when he/she has been able to ensure that his/her classroom is in order.

-The form filled out by the teacher shall be a District-wide standardized form that will include the teacher's methods of positive intervention approaches already implemented.

-The referrals will be input into a digital system.
-A computerized program should be able to provide a cumulative report that will be able to track the number of referrals per teacher in regular intervals.
-Administrators will have a meeting with teachers with high referrals or with high rates of racial disparities in order to provide additional supports and uncover challenges.

-The information gathered from the tracking process will be used to inform teachers and administrators with respect to students and staff who are in need of support, as well as to inform teachers and administrators as to the effectiveness of strategies and supports that have been implemented.
+2 3 Referral for Disciplinary Action 4 If school staff believe that a student has committed an incident that warrants a disciplinary 5 intervention, he or she should complete a referral for disciplinary action to trigger an 6 investigation of the incident.
+The purpose for a referral is to be able to track and document the 7 facts and interventions used by staff in order to ascertain the best course of action to take 8 when a serious infraction occurs that necessitates the removal of a student from the 9 class.
+However, written referrals shall not be used to document supports offered to students 10 within the classroom (e.g. timeouts and other informal measures).
+11 12 However, when the student is removed from a classroom for consideration of short term in 13 school or out of school suspension or long term suspension, the teacher must provide a referral 14 form to accompany the student.
+This referral must be filled out prior to the Principal making a 15 decision and at the earliest convenience of the teacher when he/she has been able to ensure 16 that his/her classroom is in order.
+17 18 The form filled out by the teacher shall be a District-wide standardized form that will include 19 the teacher's methods of positive intervention approaches already implemented.
+20 21 The referrals will be input into a digital system.
+A computerized program should be able to 22 provide a cumulative report that will be able to track the number of referrals per teacher in 23 regular intervals.
+Administrators will have a meeting with teachers with high referrals or with 24 high rates of racial disparities in order to provide additional supports and uncover challenges.
+25 26 The information gathered from the tracking process will be used to inform teachers and 27 administrators with respect to students and staff who are in need of support, as well as to 28 inform teachers and administrators as to the effectiveness of strategies and supports that have 29 been implemented.

-INVESTIGATIVE PROCEDURES FOR SCHOOL DISCIPLINE
+INVESTIGATIVE PROCEDURES